juice-shop/pwning-juice-shop/part1/customization.md

 entirely serious user roster and product inventory the application might not be suited for all audiences alike.

-In some particularly traditional domains or sonservative enterprises it would be benefitial to have the demo application look and behave more like an internal application.
+In some particularly traditional domains or conservative enterprises it would be beneficial to have the demo application look and behave more like an internal application.

-OWASP Juice Shop can be customized in its product inventory and look & feel to accomodate this requirement.
+OWASP Juice Shop can be customized in its product inventory and look & feel to accommodate this requirement.
 It also allows to add an arbitrary number of fake users to make demonstrations - particularly those of `UNION-SQL` injection attacks - even more impressive.
 Furthermore the Challenge solved!-notifications can be turned off in order to keep the